emma-ozanich/emma-ozanich.github.io/_pages/about.md

 ---

 I'm a project/data scientist with a PhD in signal, array processing and machine learning for ocean science applications.
-With 8 years of research and industry experience, I specialize in timeseries data analysis and visualization.
+With 8 years of research and industry experience, I specialize in timeseries data analysis, prediction, and visualization.
-I work in variety of software languages as the situation requires, and I'm most interested in the underyling models that tie pieces together.
+Recently, I've been self-learning data table packages in R and cloud compute tools in AWS Skill Builder and Coursera.

-I enjoy a good data analysis problem -- you'll find me researching more efficient and accurate ways of getting things done!
+I enjoy a good data analysis problem -- I love finding more efficient and accurate ways of getting things done!